top of page

 Step 2: Cut the Strip

 Next, cut the strip set in half, vertically.
 You should now have two square blocks.
+After cutting, trim each of these blocks to 8.5" squares.

 Two sets of colorful patterned fabric strips on a light background.
 Designs include birds and flowers in green, pink, white, and navy.

-Step 3: Rotate one Block
+Step 3: Rotate One Block

 Two patchwork quilt squares with floral patterns in blue, pink, white, and green on a light background, creating a vibrant, cheerful mood.

-Step 4: Sew the Blocks
+Step 4: Sew the Blocks Together

 Patchwork quilt square with floral and bird patterns in pink, green, and blue tones on a light background.